Charles Holroyd: Career

 Among his compositions may be mentioned The Death of Torrigiano (1886), The Satyr King (1889), The Supper at Emmaus, and, perhaps his best picture, Pan and Peasants (1893).

 For the church of Aveley, Essex, he painted a triptych altar-piece, The Adoration of the Shepherds, with wings representing St Michael and St Gabriel, and designed as well the window, The Resurrection.
 His portraits, such as that of GF Watts, RA, in the Legros manner, show much dignity and distinction.

 Holroyd made his chief reputation as an etcher of exceptional ability, combining strength with delicacy, and a profound and innate technical knowledge of the art.
 He printed each of his copper plates himself delighting in the variety of papers and various states of a print in bringing to fruition.
 He did not create formal editions of his prints and printed impressions as and when necessary, consequently compositions are scarce and rarely come on the open market.
-Holroyd was friends with fellow etchers at the Royal Society of Painter-Etchers & Engravers (RE) particularly Francis Seymour-Haden PPRE, Alfred East RA RE and Frank Short RA PPRE.
+Holroyd was friends with fellow etchers at the Royal Society of Painter-Etchers & Engravers (RE) particularly Francis Seymour Haden, Alfred East and Frank Short.
 Holroyd corresponded and swapped work with the French Symbolist artist, Pierre Puvis de Chavannes, who he greatly admired.
 The influence of Puvis de Chavannes can be seen across Holroyd’s figurative work.

-Among Holroyd’s best known works are the Monte Oliveto series, the Icarus series, the Monte Subasio series, and the Eve series, together with the plates, The Flight into Egypt, The Prodigal Son, A Barn on Tadworth Common (etched in the open air), "Nymphs by the Sea’’, ‘'The Storm’’ as well as portraits of Fannie, his wife and muse.
-His etched heads of Professor Legros, Lord Courtney and Night, are admirable alike in knowledge and in likeness.
+Among Holroyd’s best known works are the Monte Oliveto series, the Icarus series, the Monte Subasio series, the Eve series, the plates, The Flight into Egypt, The Prodigal Son, A Barn on Tadworth Common, "Nymphs by the Sea’’, ‘'The Storm’’ as well as portraits of Fannie, his wife and muse.
 His principal drypoint is The Bather.

 According to the Encyclopædia Britannica Eleventh Edition, "[i]n all his work Holroyd displays an impressive sincerity, with a fine sense of composition, and of style, allied to independent and modern feeling."
-In 1897 he was appointed the first keeper of the National Gallery of British Art (Tate Gallery at Millbank, which became the Tate, the building having been funded by Sir George Tate and having benefitted from the bequest of his art collection.
-On the retirement of Sir Edward Poynter RE in 1906 he received the directorship of the National Gallery.
-Many important additions were made during his period as director, the chief of these being the Rokeby Venus by Velázquez, Masaccio’s Virgin & Child, Raphael’s Procession to Calvary, Cranach’s Charity and Vermeer’s Young Woman seated at a Virginal.
-He also arranged for the transfer of a large portion of the Turner bequest to the Tate Gallery.
+In 1897 he was appointed the first keeper of the National Gallery of British Art (Tate Gallery at Millbank, which became the Tate, the building having been funded by Sir Henry Tate and having benefitted from the bequest of his art collection.
+On the retirement of Sir Edward Poynter in 1906 he received the directorship of the National Gallery.
+Many important additions were made during his period as director, the chief of these being the Rokeby Venus by Velázquez, Masaccio’s Virgin & Child, Raphael’s The Procession to Calvary, Cranach’s Charity and Vermeer’s A Young Woman Seated at the Virginals.
+He also arranged for the transfer of a large portion of the Turner Bequest to the Tate Gallery.